-When the cash envelope is empty, you know you are done spending for that month.
-Obviously, with bills you pay online, would be easier to use your debit card.
+When the cash envelope is empty, you know you are done with spending for that month.
+Obviously, with bills you pay online, it would be easier to use your debit card.

 We all make mistakes.
 We can only try better next time and keep it a priority.

 Have a check-up, visual aid, or budgeting app so you can both see where you are throughout the month.

 We would suggest every week you go over what is paid and what isn’t paid yet at the beginning of that week.
 After you get the hang of it, you can check in every two weeks or as needed.

 By having this visual aid, your children will learn how to create their own budgets when they begin to earn some income.

 We keep a whiteboard right in our kitchen so we can both see where we are at on any given day.